Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 But as a way of getting investors enthusiastic, bringing in a medium-sized nation’s GDP in an afternoon took a lot of beating.
 And right now, Hephaestus *needed* the investors.

-"Well, let’s see how it goes…"
+"Well, let’s see how it goes..."

 They watched, and Ernud talked Drew through each step as *Boop* nosed up to the asteroid like a dolphin playing alongside an oil tanker.
 The trio of drones sailed out of her launch tube without incident, and quickly vanished into the distance until they were far too small for the ship’s cameras to pick out.
-White target reticles indicated their positions as the spread out into an equilateral triangle around the rock and…
+White target reticles indicated their positions as the spread out into an equilateral triangle around the rock and...

 It was hard to make out the perfect black of a stasis field against the perfect black of deep space, but the way most of the asteroid seemed to blink out of existence seemed like pretty telling evidence that it was working.
 The drones fired their thrusters, briefly dazzling the camera as they applied full thrust, and then when the field flickered off, an irregular pie crust of stone was tumbling slowly away from the rest of the object.